Skin Cancer TopicsShow More

 Aging affects the skin in ways you can’t always see in the mirror.
 These skin disorders can sometimes be serious enough to affect your quality of life.

-Knowing the symptoms of stage 4 melanoma can help you recognize any alarming changes in your condition.
+Knowing these possible symptoms of stage 4 melanoma can help you recognize any alarming changes in your condition.

 Sun exposure is the most preventable risk factor for skin cancer.
 Here’s what you can do to reduce your risk.